Beman/iterator-facade-proposal/iterator-facade-proposal.md

 Namespace ```cursor``` provides a scope for the type traits, concepts, and other traits needed to describe cursor types.

 Which cursor concepts are satisfied by a user-supplied cursor type is determined by its members.
 The relationship between a cursor type's member, the cursor concept that requires it, and a summary of the cursor concept's requirement for the member are shown by the following table.
-The table is informational; the actual requirements are given by the concept descriptions that follow.
+The table is informational; actual requirements are specified by the concept descriptions that follow.

 <!-- include "mapping.html" snippet=table --><!-- end include -->

 Cursor members shown with defaults are only required if the default is not appropriate.

-<span style="background-color:yellow">*Possibly insert Cursor Concepts graph here?*</span>
+The following figure shows the relationship between cursor related concepts.
+The table is informational; actual relationships are specified by the concepts descriptions that follow.

 <img src="cursor-concepts.png" alt="Oops!" style="width:100%;">